Bus franchising - the procurement route ahead

 Readers experienced in public procurement exercises will appreciate that, previously, public authorities, in evaluating tenders, had the objective of identifying the most economically advantageous tender.
 The terminology is now contracted and is a reference to the most advantageous tender.

-Individual summaries are to be provided to all tenderers – including those that are successful – and should explain why a tender was successful or unsuccessful including enough detail for suppliers to understand the evaluation process as it applied to that candidates bid.
+Individual summaries are to be provided to all tenderers specifically – including those that are successful – and should explain why a tender was successful or unsuccessful including enough detail for suppliers to understand the evaluation process as it applied to that candidates bid.

 A final point – equal treatment for all in a bus franchise procurement?
 Not necessarily!